realdn/Mule_3.9_MySQL_Demo/README.md

 Retrieve data from my sql database using mule database connector

 1. install my sql sever locally (if not alrady exit)
-2. create a "course" table in "mysmsdb"
+2. create a "course" table in "mysmsdb" with "id", "name" and "description" column

 3. run the project as "MUle application with Maven"